kkoscielniak/digital-garden/knowledge/javascript/testing/cypress/testing-login-flow.md

 });
 ```

 But we are a bit of overtesting here.
-We have a very similar flow to the one presented in [testing-registration-flow](/knowledge/javascript/testing/cypress/testing-registration-flow.md).
+We have a very similar flow to the one presented in [[knowledge/javascript/testing/cypress/testing-registration-flow]].
 If there would be an error, we'd have it visible in many test cases, which might obscure where the issue really occures.
 Also, it makes Cypress to run longer.

-We can make Cypress to handle the `/login` request for us with [cy-request-fn](/knowledge/javascript/testing/cypress/cy-request-fn.md) as a [custom command](/knowledge/javascript/testing/cypress/custom-cypress-cmds.md).
+We can make Cypress to handle the `/login` request for us with [[knowledge/javascript/testing/cypress/cy-request-fn]] as a [[knowledge/javascript/testing/cypress/custom-cypress-cmds|custom command]].

 ```ts
 describe("login", () => {